MayouranVara/portfolio_Data/index.md

 ---
 [Estimacloud with OnePoint](ESTIMACLOUD.html)<br />
 I spearheaded a pricing tool project estimating cloud infrastructure costs using Flutter for the web interface.
 Elasticsearch and Logstash were employed to retrieve real-time cloud service prices, while Flask and the Random Forest machine learning algorithm were utilized for invoice preparation.
-This comprehensive approach integrates user-friendly design, dynamic pricing data extraction, and machine learning for accurate billing, providing an efficient solution for estimating cloud infrastructure expenses.
+This comprehensive approach integrates user-friendly design, dynamic pricing data extraction, and machine learning for accurate billing, providing an efficient solution for estimating cloud infrastructure expenses. ( No code because this tool is now used by OnePoint)
 <img src="estimacloud_img.png?raw=true"/>

 ---